mudassir1011/My-first-Software-Development-Repository./README.md

   I am SYED MOHIUDDIN MUDASSIR , I am studying MSc Computer Science in University of law London Bloomsbury Campus

-you have edited the README with personal information
+you have edited the README with personal information.